Kellee Maize: Early career

 In 2006 Maize founded Näkturnal, a Pittsburgh-based guerrilla marketing firm.
 Maize remains the owner and CEO of the company and uses the company to promote her own music.

-Maize released her first rap album, Age of Feminine, independently on 10 July 2007.
+Maize released her first rap album, Age of Feminine, independently on July 10, 2007.
 The album features traditional hip hop beats.
 The 11-song album received positive reviews with over two million listens and over one hundred thousand downloads.
-Her second album, Aligned Archetype, was released on 20 January 2010.
+Her second album, Aligned Archetype, was released on January 20, 2010.
 The album features the sounds of dubstep, hip hop, and Baltimore club.
 The album became the featured album for FrostWire, where she became the Most Downloaded Artist on FrostWire, with over 135,000 full album downloads in one month.

 Integration to present

 Maize's third album, Integration, was released on November 11, 2011.
 The album received immediate attention as it was downloaded over 100,000 times within its first month of being released on FrostWire.
 At the time, the success of this album helped her become the most-downloaded artist on Amazon.
 In June 2011, she performed at Bonnaroo in Tennessee.
 She performed a 45-minute setlist along with long-time collaborator DJ Huggy.
 Maize then began work on her fourth studio album and released the single "Google Female Rapper", a freestyle over Twista’s popular song, "Overnight Celebrity".

 During an interview in 2012 with XXL, Maize said she would like to change hip hop by "rapping and singing about things that aren’t found in mainstream hip-hop like yoga, environmentalism, oneness, spirituality, beings from other dimensions, and indigenous wisdom."

 Maize's fourth album, Owl Time, was released on December 12, 2012.

 Her fifth album, The 5th Element, was officially released on Valentine's Day 2014.
 The album had been available exclusively to the Jamendo community 10 days prior.
-By the 15th of February, The 5th Element had gathered over 90,000 plays and over 6,000 downloads on Jamendo.
+By February 15, The 5th Element had gathered over 90,000 plays and over 6,000 downloads on Jamendo.
 The main theme of The 5th Element has been cited as love.
 The album design features over 1,000 fans that sent pictures of themselves displaying love in whatever way they saw fit.

 Her sixth album, The Remixes, was released in 2015 and released nine remixes of Maize's songs.

 She launched her acting career in June 2017, appearing as the character Popp in the Adult Swim show Decker.